Guillaumebeuzeboc/md-turtle/README.md

      ```
    - Copy and paste the token back into your code.
    - Press "Edit" in arduino ide top toolbar and then "Replace in Files", replace "mangdang_voice" with your own bucket name, then replace "modern-rex-420404 with your own project id of google cloud.

+- Replace the wifi ssid and password with yours

+- enable VERTEX AI API in the gcp interface

+- enable the SPEACH API in the GCP interface

+- To get a permanent token, it's better to create a service account and then from the json we get, we generate a token.
+It lasts longer.

 ### Uploading the Code